lordsheepy/microblog/README.md

 Beyond the tuorial, I extended the blog for posts to have owners, and specify the only owners can edit and delete their posts(delete also added by me).
-I swapped sqlite for postgres, and incorporated password hashing.
+I swapped sqlite for postgres.
+A user registration system is currently in place, but needs some robustness added.